Cleanroom vs. Medical Gloves

-Two of the most common places where disposable gloves are used are cleanrooms and environments where medical exams take place, such as doctors’ offices.
-Here, we’ll discuss the key differences between cleanroom gloves and exam gloves to illustrate the importance of selecting the right type.
+Cleanrooms and doctors’ offices are two familiar places where disposable gloves are used.
+Here, we’ll discuss the critical differences between cleanroom gloves and exam gloves to illustrate the importance of selecting the right type.

 Work areas that must remain free from contaminants like dust are known as clean environments (AKA Cleanrooms, or Controlled Environments).
 It’s also critical for these spaces to be free of other pollutants, including chemical vapors, aerosol particles, airborne microbes, and even static electricity.
 Most often, these special locations are found within companies that manufacture electronic components, as intricate and sensitive parts such as microchips could become compromised if exposed to any contaminants.
 Other industries in which cleanrooms are used include pharmaceuticals, scientific research, and aerospace semiconductor engineering.

 Minimize sub-micron particle contamination by using gloves designed and manufactured for Cleanrooms.
 Because the need for reducing contaminants is so great, not just any type of disposable glove will do.
 Cleanroom gloves are designed and processed according to stringent requirements so they’ll be safe for use in controlled sterile environments.
 Materials like nitrile, for instance, are known to reduce particle transfer and can be used in both wet and dry handling.

 Depending on the application, certain cleanrooms have different classes.
 A Class 1,000 cleanroom, for instance, means that no more than 1,000 particles of .5 mm or larger are permitted per cubic foot of air.
 This is known as a class ISO 4 cleanroom.
 The lower the number, the more sensitive the environment.